mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE clickhouse_datasource       --- display name for the database
-    WITH ENGINE='clickhouse',                   --- name of the MindsDB handler
+    WITH ENGINE = 'clickhouse',                 --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                              --- host name or IP address
       "port": ,                                 --- port used to make TCP/IP connection
       "database": " ",                          --- database name